-I will point out here now that these US offices MAYBE able to help you with your family tree queries and provide you with free public records.
+I will point out here now that these US offices may be able to help you with your family tree queries and give you free public records.

 If you are after free records then this resource is certainly worth considering.
-And that is why I have added it to this list of free ancestry search ways for you to consider.
+And that is why it is on this list of free ancestry search ways for you to consider.

 The FreeAncestrySearch website is broken down into 7 different categories to help you find the government building.

-These categories are then broken down into US state and county as I will discuss further.
+These categories are then broken down into US states and county as I will discuss further.

 7 categories of FreeAncestrySearch.org:

-- Cemetery – Find burials, funerals, graveyards, gravesites, tombstone and headstone locations.
+- Cemetery – Find burials, funerals, graveyards, gravesites, tombstones, and headstone locations.

-- Court – Find legal proceedings, cases, filings, documents and appeals.
+- Court – Locatelegal proceedings, cases, filings, documents, and appeals.

 - Historical Society – Societies can help you to discover the local history and culture of the area in which your ancestors lived within.

-- Town & City Hall – Find vital records, birth and death certificates, marriage licenses, and also property ownership records.
+- Town & City Hall – Search for vital records, birth and death certificates, marriage licenses, and also property ownership records.

-After selecting a category you are then asked which US state and county you would like to search for.
+After you select a category you can pick a US state and county that you would like to search for.

-will then be presented with the address and contact details of the government building that will help you further with your research.
+You will then be given the address and contact details of the government building that will help you further with your research.